Deep Plane Facelift: Video & Animation Guide

 Understanding the Deep Plane Technique Through Animation

 The deep plane facelift is distinguished by its approach to the SMAS (superficial musculoaponeurotic system) layer.
 Unlike traditional facelifts that separate skin from underlying structures, the deep plane technique lifts skin, fat, and SMAS as a single composite flap.
+Understanding the anatomy of the face is key to appreciating why this approach produces natural, long-lasting results with a recovery of 2-3 weeks.
 This fundamental difference is best understood through visual demonstration.

 3D Deep Plane Facelift Animation

-3D animation demonstrating the classical deep plane facelift and neck lift technique: detachment of the deep fat layer (SMAS), repositioning, and fixation.
-Credit: Dr. Kaminskyi
+3D animation of the deep plane facelift and neck lift: SMAS layer dissection, ligament release, composite flap repositioning, and fixation.
+Credit: KAMINSKYI

 Step-by-Step: How the Deep Plane Facelift Works